- Park your Volkswagen on level ground.

 Every VW model is different.
-The best way to find the brake fluid type that your VW uses is to look at the cap of the brake fluid reservoir.
-On top of the brake fluid cap, you will find the recommended brake fluid that your particular Volkswagen uses.
+The best way to find the brake fluid type that your VW uses is to look at the brake fluid reservoir's cap.
+On top of the brake fluid cap, you will find the recommended brake fluid your particular Volkswagen uses.

 Aftermarket brake fluids can be used as long as they are the correct brake fluid type and meet the specifications.

 - Allow the engine to cool down.
 The engine may be hot and can potentially cause burns.